 Delta Air Lines (DAL) Gains But Lags Market: What You Should Know

-Coming into today, shares of the airline had lost 2.57% in the past month.
-In that same time, the Transportation sector gained 3.92%, while the S&P 500 gained 1.91%.
+Heading into today, shares of the airline had lost 0.14% over the past month, lagging the Transportation sector's gain of 6.7% and the S&P 500's gain of 4.55% in that time.

-Investors will be hoping for strength from DAL as it approaches its next earnings release.
-The company is expected to report EPS of -$2.72, down 433.33% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.79 billion, down 55.84% from the year-ago period.
+Wall Street will be looking for positivity from DAL as it approaches its next earnings report date.
+In that report, analysts expect DAL to post earnings of -$2.60 per share.
+This would mark a year-over-year decline of 409.8%.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.79 billion, down 55.84% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for DAL.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.14% lower.
-DAL currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.99% lower within the past month.
+DAL currently has a Zacks Rank of #3 (Hold).

 The Transportation - Airline industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 237, which puts it in the bottom 8% of all 250+ industries.
+This group has a Zacks Industry Rank of 221, putting it in the bottom 13% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.